alexbosworth/ln-service/README.md

 Requires LND built with `routerrpc` build tag

-If no id is specified, a random id will be used
+If no id is specified, a random id will be used to send a test payment

+Requires `offchain:write`

 LND 0.8.2 and below do not support `messages`, `total_mtokens`, `payment`

     {
       [id]: <Payment Hash Hex String>
-      lnd: <Authenticated LND gRPC API Object>
+      lnd: <Authenticated LND API Object>
       [pathfinding_timeout]: <Time to Spend Finding a Route Milliseconds Number>
       routes: [{
         fee: <Total Fee Tokens To Pay Number>